code3-dev/x2j/README.md

 - Android (.aar library, .jar library)
 - iOS (.xcframework)

-Note: The JSON to URL conversion features (-j, -jb64, -ub64) are available only on desktop platforms (Windows, macOS, Linux).
+Note: The JSON to URL conversion features (-j, -jb64) output to console only and are available only on desktop platforms (Windows, macOS, Linux).

 ## 🏗️ Building for Different Platforms